telefonicaid/tdaf-notif/test/acceptance/README.md

 ### 3 - TESTS EXECUTION INSTRUCTIONS

-Run "grunt tests" in this folder to execute the tests defined in the test folder.
+Run "./acceptance_js.sh" in this folder to execute the tests defined in the test folder.

 **Beware**: the acceptance tests are not meant to be run on production environments, as they make significant changes on the service that would result in data loss, service interruption, etc.